RainbowMiner/RainbowMiner/README.md

 - WorkerName = your desired worker name
 - UserName = your MiningPoolHub user name
 - Interval = timing interval in seconds of RainbowMiner [default=60]
-- ExtendInterval = list of alogrithms and miner names, for benchmarking instable alogrithms (escpecially X16r) the Interval will be multiplied by 10 [default=X16r,Ravenminer]
 - Region = your region, [default=US]
 - SSL = set to 1, if only ssl connections wanted
 - DeviceName = list of device descriptors, with which you want to mine [default=nvidia,amd]